galit20/knesset360/README.md

 **[https://knesset360.vercel.app](https://knesset360.vercel.app)**

 No installation or local setup is needed to view the project — everything runs in the cloud.

-Disclaimer: App might take time to load and fetch data
+> **Note:** The app may take a few seconds to load on first visit as the backend wakes from sleep.

 ---

 ## What is Knesset360?